rhel-labs/instruqt/jupyter/01-install-conda/assignment.md

 notes:
 - type: text
   contents: |
-    # Goal: Visualize data with Grafana
+    # Goal: Run a Jupyter Notebook
     # Overview:

     After completing this scenario, users will be able to install Jupyter Lab and the necessary components to run a Jupyter Notebook using Red Hat Enterprise Linux.